 We were invited to show off our Arcade Backpack at Home Room’s latest show, SUPER TETRICIDE.
 Here’s the description from their event page: a new generation of gamers embracing games and interactive media as an art form moving beyond a commercial product.
 The influence of video games is branching out, prompting individuals to work in [...]

 First off, congratulations our UCLA Community High School intern, Jonathan Bae, for getting into UCLA this fall.
 We’re all really proud of him and he deserves it for all his hard work and effort.
-Looks like we’re going to have to upgrade him from lowly intern to full-time Game Lab resident Secondly, here’s a write-up [...]
+Looks like we’re going to have to upgrade him from lowly intern to full-time Game Lab resident 🙂 Secondly, here’s a […]

 Here’s a pic of Game Lab worker Steven Amrhein schlepping the Arcade Backpack at E3.
 Those of you lucky enough to spot him there had the chance to play Flywrench by Messhof or Cyptoid Blues by Nautilus People